swapnilbaad/imageclassification-service/README.md

 python src/client.py urls.csv
 ```
 ## Running Tests
-To ensure the correctness of the code, we have a test suite using `pytest`.
+To ensure the correctness of the code, I have used `pytest`.

 ### Running Tests in Docker
 If you want to run tests inside a Docker container, use the following command: